 The current study aimed to explore the natural fluctuation (time changes) of compassion (for self, for others and from others) and of fears of compassion (for self, for others and from others) across time during the COVID-19 pandemic in a multinational community sample.
 It was expected that compassion might increase whilst fears of compassion might decrease in correspondence with threatening events (peaks in COVID-19 cases and lockdown measures) due to increased opportunities to demonstrate or receive compassion in response to distress in self and others.
 This would be consistent within the context of historical large-scale crises, where social support has been found to be a primary coping-mechanism (Saltzman, Hansel & Bordnick, 2020).

 Furthermore, we aimed to examine whether specific variables (i.e., being a health professional, previous compassion training) would be associated with different baseline levels of the flows of compassion and fears of compassion, controlling for sociodemographic variables such as age and gender.
-It was hypothesized that being a health professional and having had former compassion training would be associated with increased levels of compassion and decreased fears of compassion at the beginning of the pandemic.
+It was hypothesized that being a health professional and having former compassion training would be associated with increased levels of compassion and decreased fears of compassion at the beginning of the pandemic.

 Materials and methods